-You must build the standards set out in this code into your design processes from the start, into subsequent upgrade and service development processes - and into your DPIA process.
-To be effective, you need to design these measures in, not bolt them on.
+You must build the standards set out in this code into your design processes from the start, into subsequent upgrade and service development processes and into your DPIA process.

 For more information on how we enforce these standards, see the separate section on enforcement of this code.